phiwallet/agama-registration/README.md

 ### Test The Flow

-Use any Relying party implementation (like [jans-tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp)) to send authentication request that triggers the flow.
+Use any Relying party implementation (like [jans-tarp](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp)) to send registration request that triggers the flow.

-From the incoming authentication request, the Janssen Server reads the `ACR` parameter value to identify which authentication method should be used.
+From the incoming registration request, the Janssen Server reads the `ACR` parameter value to identify which authentication method should be used.
 To invoke the `org.gluu.agama.registration.main` flow contained in the  Agama-Registration project, specify the ACR value as `agama_<qualified-name-of-the-top-level-flow>`,